Erb3/Kristsplit/README.md

 ## Tests

 This application is tested-ish with Jest.
-After installing dependencies, you can run `npm test` to run the tests.
+After installing dependencies, you can run `pnpm run test` to run the tests.

 ## Linting

 Kristsplit takes use of eslint to lint and format the code.
-Run `npm run lint` to lint the code.
-If you wish to automatically fix some problems, use `npm run lint -- --fix`
+Run `pnpm run lint` to lint the code.
+If you wish to automatically fix some problems, use `pnpm run lint -- --fix`

 ## Todo